catalinred/catalinred.github.com/_posts/2014-03-03-moving-from-wordpress-to-jekyll.markdown

 # Browse to http://localhost:4000
 {% endhighlight %}

-Well, that's pretty much it with the Jekyll, everything should work just fine now.
+Well, that's pretty much it with the Jekyll install, everything should work just fine now.
 Browse to `http://localhost:4000` and see your new Jekyll project in action.

 ### Python
 Installing Python and Pygments is optional, but if you want a syntax highlighter that runs on build, then go for it.
 You might like it comparing to other JS solutions.